ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 correctly (even if [some companies](http://techblog.netflix.com/2014/10/message-security-layer-modern-take-on.html) choose to ignore that).

-One of the most important features to provide a great user experience for visitors accessing your site via TLS is session resumption.
+One of the most important features to improve user experience for visitors accessing your site via TLS is session resumption.
 [Session resumption](http://vincent.bernat.im/en/blog/2011-ssl-session-reuse-rfc5077.html)
 is the general idea of avoiding a full TLS handshake by storing the secret information of previous sessions and reusing those when connecting to a host